 What to know about booking a budget airline

-Huge distances between major cities and destinations make air travel across our vast country a good choice, but the relative newness of the ultra low cost carrier (ULCC) concept in Canada still has people seeking reassurance about booking with Canadian budget airlines, Swoop and Flair Airlines.
+Huge distances between major cities and destinations make air travel across our vast country a good choice, but the relative newness of the ultra low cost carrier (ULCC) concept in Canada still has people seeking reassurance about booking with a budget airline.
 At the end of the day, travelling on a low-cost airline isn’t wildly different from flying with a major airline, but here are a few things you’ll want to know before taking off.

 1. You’re gonna pay for everything